Tebs-Lab/intro-python-for-machine-learning/outline.md

 * Reading documentation.
 * Searching for tutorials and answers to questions.
 * Using Jupyter Notebooks vs a text editor.
-* *Exercise: use Jupyter Notebook and numpy to perform descriptive statistics.*
+* Exercise:
-* *Exercise: use Jupyter Notebook and matplotlib to create charts.*
+    * Use Jupyter Notebook, Pandas, and Matplotlib to perform descriptive statistics and create charts.

 ## 5. AI/ML In Python